SemanticMediaWiki/SemanticCite/docs/06-intext-citation.md

 - Citation resources that use the same key are displayed on the reference list and linked to each other in case `$GLOBALS['scigBrowseLinkToCitationResource']` is set true.
-For example, ` ↑ | ↑` is indicating that two resources use the same citation key with `↑` each to link to its resource.
+For example, ` ↑ | ↑` is indicating that two resources use the same citation key with `↑` linking to each resource.
 - The parentheses style of a citation reference can be modified using the `scite.styles.css` style sheet.
 - If a page number reference is required then one can use the longform syntax